Himanshusahu1508/visual-eyewear-search/README.md

 # Visual Similarity Search for Eyewear

-This project implements an end-to-end visual similarity search system for eyewear products.
+This repository contains a complete, end-to-end visual similarity search system for eyewear products.
-The system allows users to upload an image of eyewear and retrieve visually similar products based on multiple attributes such as style, color, and shape.
+The system is designed as a production-style machine learning application that combines computer vision models, vector search, structured metadata filtering, APIs, and a user interface.

-The solution is designed as a production-style machine learning system rather than a standalone model experiment.
+The goal is to allow a user to upload an eyewear image and retrieve visually similar products based on **style, color, and shape**, with strong emphasis on shape correctness.

 ---